7 Steps for Effective PR Crisis Management in 2023 [Infographic]

-The bad news is, a PR crisis will hit your organization someday.
+The bad news is, there is a high chance that a crisis will hit your organization someday.

-The good news is, you can prepare for a PR crisis and minimise the damage.
+The good news is, you can prepare a crisis communications plan for your business and minimize the damage.

 To prevent an escalation of an online crisis, you have to be aware of what people say about your company or product.